markop404/erratum/README.md

 git submodule update --init --recursive
 ```

-and change the theme in your Hugo configuration to 'typo-marko'.
+and change the theme in your Hugo configuration to 'erratum'.

 ## Configuration

-The documentation of all theme features that are not listed above as broken is available in the [upstream wiki](https://tomfran.github.io/typo-wiki).
+The documentation of all features that are not listed above as broken is available in the [upstream wiki](https://tomfran.github.io/typo-wiki).